 - Broken or fractured bones

-These kinds of injuries often require complex forms of medical treatment, long term care, and rehabilitation.
-Our attorneys will work hard to ensure you and your family are awarded the maximum compensation possible to cover all the injuries and damages you suffered.
+These kinds of injuries often require complex forms of medical treatment, long-term care, and rehabilitation.
+Our Buffalo truck accident attorneys will work hard to ensure you and your family are awarded the maximum compensation possible to cover all the injuries and damages you suffered.

 Truck Accident Statistics

 The New York Times recently reported that more people will lose their lives in traffic accidents involving large commercial trucks this year than the total number of lives lost in all domestic airline crashes over the last 45 years.
-In their most recent review of trucking accidents, the FMCSA determined that over 98,000 people were killed or injured by large trucks in 2013 alone.
+In their most recent review of trucking accidents, the FMCSA determined that over 98,000 people were killed or injured in a truck wreck in 2013 alone.
 According to the New York State Department of Motor Vehicles, over 5,000 people were killed or injured in 2014 by large trucks in the State of New York.

 In terms of the number of fatal crashes involving commercial trucks, the LTBCF reported that New York had 112 fatalities in 2017, which is an increase from a total 0f 100 in 2016, but less than the 113 that occurred in 2015.
 The same years has the lowest and highest totals, with the 91 crashes of 2014 being the least and the 137 of 2007 being the highest.